St. Bernard Cemetery

-St. Bernard Cemetery is a Roman Catholic cemetery, which is located in Fitchburg, Massachusetts.
+St. Bernard Cemetery is a Roman Catholic cemetery, which is located in Fitchburg, Massachusetts, United States.

 History

 St. Bernard Cemetery dates from the early to mid-nineteenth century and remains very active as it serves several local parishes in and around Fitchburg.
 In recent years, new areas of the cemetery have been opened to accommodate more plots.
 The land is arranged by sections named for Catholic saints, as well for nearby street names.